hdadhich01/hdadhich01.github.io/content/blog/tex-windows/index.md

 ---
-title: "LaTeX Docs on Windows through WSL"
+title: "📄 LaTeX Docs on Windows through WSL"
 date: 2022-12-22
 description: "Learn how to get started with writing LaTeX on Windows"
 ---